-If you are the kind who loves weekend parties with loud music, you may have to consider relocation of those parties.
+If you are the kind of person who loves parties with loud music, you may have to consider relocating the party or your dragon while people are over.
 Bearded dragons hate loud noises.

 Then, there are running costs like utilities due to the special lighting, hygrometers, healthcare costs, and substrate replacements.

 Owning A Bearded Dragon